-- 33. Despite Canada's constitutional obligations and responsibilities and the common law duty of care that it owed to Indigenous peoples grounded in the special and long-standing historical and constitutional relationship between Canada and a Aboriginal peoples that has evolved into gave rise to a unique and important fiduciary relationship it Canada failed to recognize, protect and affirm Indigenous peoples' inherent rights in relation to child and family services, which included jurisdiction in relation to, inter alia, customary adoption and child rearing, and failed to protect and preserve the a Aboriginal identity of Indigenous children and youth who were apprehended and placed in the care of individuals who were not members of their Indigenous community, group or people.
-Instead, Canada undertook responsibility for the provision of child and family services to First Nations children and families on and off reserve (status and non-status), Inuit children and families, and Métis children and families. - 34.
-Pursuant to the Department of Indigenous Services Act, SC 2019, c 29, s 336, which came into force on July 15, 2019, the Minister of Indigenous Services is responsible for ensuring that the provision of child and family services are provided to Indigenous individuals, including to First
+- 27. Despite Canada's constitutional obligations and responsibilities and the common law duty of care that it owed to Indigenous peoples grounded in the special and long-standing historical and constitutional relationship between Canada and aboriginal peoples that has evolved into a unique and important fiduciary relationship it Canada failed to recognize, protect and affirm Indigenous peoples' inherent rights in relation to child and family services, which included jurisdiction in relation to, inter alia, customary adoption and child rearing, and failed to protect and preserve the aboriginal identity of Indigenous children and youth who were apprehended and placed in the care of individuals who were not members of their Indigenous community, group or people.
+Instead, Canada undertook responsibility for the provision of child and family services to First Nations children and families on and off reserve (status and non-status), Inuit children and families, and Métis children and families. - 28.
+Pursuant to the Department of Indigenous Services Act, SC 2019, c 29, s 336, which came into force on July 15, 2019, the Minister of Indigenous Services is responsible for ensuring that the provision of child and family services are provided Indigenous individuals, including to First Nations (Status and Non-Status Indians), Inuit and Métis persons, who are eligible to